Bioconductor/bioconductor.org/content/developers/how-to/buildingPackagesForBioc.md

 <h2 id="manual-pages">Documenting manual pages</h2>

 The R manual pages are written in 'Rd format'.
 The style is mostly self explanatory and the example file 'MyPkg-package.Rd' that is provided for you is worth taking a moment to look at.
-The topic of how to write these kinds of files, what the different fields mean and how to fill them out has already been very well documented [here](http://cran.r-project.org/doc/manuals/R-exts.html#Writing-R-documentation-files), in it's own specific section of the 'Writing R Extensions' manual.
+The topic of how to write these kinds of files, what the different fields mean and how to fill them out has already been very well documented [here](http://cran.r-project.org/doc/manuals/R-exts.html#Writing-R-documentation-files), in its own specific section of the 'Writing R Extensions' manual.
 There are a few specific things worth mentioning though.

 * Use aliases.
 The alias tags are how the manual pages will know when to bring a user to your manual page.
 So use a lot of appropriate aliases.
 Also it is OK to document a few related functions on the same page.
 Not only is this efficient, but it will make it more likely that you will come back and do a better job of maintaining your documentation if it is less repetitive.